 6. Use Unemployment Benefits6.
 Use Unemployment Benefits

 Being jobless doesn’t mean you have no source of income at all.
-In NYC, you can get up to 26 weeks of benefits while unemployed.
+You can get up to 26 weeks of benefits while unemployed in NYC.
 Depending on your past wages, this can net you $100-$500 a week before taxes.
 This could buy you some precious time while looking for a new job.
 To be applicable for unemployment benefits, you must have lost your job without it being your fault, have lived in New York State within the past 18 months, and have a valid social security number.

 7. Consider Getting a Personal Loan7.
 Consider Getting a Personal Loan